shadowmoose/RedditDownloader/docs/Getting_Started/Running_&_Configuring.md

 We'll briefly cover the basics you'll need to get started here.*

 ## Starting RMD
-Once [you've installed RMD](Installing.md), you can run RMD at any time by launching ```Run.py```.
+Once [you've installed RMD](Installing.md), you can run RMD at any time by launching ```Run.py``` (if you downloaded a release binary, just launch the executable).

-If you'd prefer to use a terminal, RMD can be started using using the terminal command:
+If you'd prefer to use a terminal, and you're running from the source code, RMD can be started using using the terminal command:

 ```python Run.py```